Spinor Bose-Einstein condensates

 \subsubsection{Einstein-de Haas effect}

-We first consider the dynamics of a spinor-dipolar BEC at zero external magnetic field.
+We first consider the dynamics of a spinor dipolar BEC at zero external magnetic field.
 Suppose that we prepare a spin polarized BEC in an external field.
 We consider what happens if we suddenly turn off the external field.
 In the absence of the DDI, a spin polarized BEC is stable because the total spin of the system will then be conserved.
-However, in the presence of the DDI, the situation drastically changes because the DDI does not conserve the spin angular momentum; it only conserves the total (i.e., spin plus orbital) angular momentum of the system.
-This can be understood from the fact that the DDI~\eqref{eq:dipole_2body} is not invariant under a rotation in spin space due to the spin-orbit coupling term $({\bm d}\cdot{\bm r})$.
+However, in the presence of the DDI, the situation drastically changes because the DDI does not conserve the spin angular momentum; it only conserves the total (i.e., spin plus orbital) angular momentum.
+This can be understood from the fact that the DDI [see Eq.~\eqref{eq:dipole_2body}] is not invariant under a rotation in spin space due to the spin-orbit coupling term $({\bm d}\cdot{\bm r})$.
 On the other hand, because $V_{\rm dd}({\bm r})$ is invariant under simultaneous rotations in spin and coordinate spaces, the DDI conserves the total angular momentum of the system.
-Therefore, the DDI causes spin relaxation to occur by transferring the angular momentum from the spin to the orbital part; as a consequence, the BEC starts rotating.
-This is the Einstein-de Haas effect in atomic BECs~\cite{Kawaguchi2006a}.
+Therefore, the DDI causes spin relaxation to occur by transferring the angular momentum from the spin to the orbital part; as a consequence, the BEC starts to rotate as the spin angular momentum relaxes.
+This is the Einstein-de Haas (EdH) effect in atomic BECs.